CauldronDevelopmentLLC/CAMotics/README.md

 at http://openscam.org/downloads  There are also prebuilt Debian packages you can try.

-## Building cbang
+## Building C!

-Clone the C! git repository, build the software using scons and define the environment variable CBANG_HOME so the OpenSCAM build system can find it
+Clone the C! git repository, build the software using scons and set the environment variable CBANG_HOME so the OpenSCAM build system can find it
 later: